StrutFit/iOSSDK/README.md

 4. Initializing StrutFit button
 	OrganizationID - an integer given to you by your StrutFit account manager.
 	ProductIdentifer  - string value of the unique identifer of the shoe that is being viewed.
+	LogoColor -  Color of the SF logo that will display with the button (only options are black and white).
+	**You must aslso include the following svg's in your asset folder**.

 	When testing you can use the following.
   	Before release please defer to putting the actual product identifier and oranizationId provided by your StrutFit account manager.